 Benefits of using WordPress as a knowledge base over Document360

-- More supported platforms: You have the web-based, android-app based, and iOS-based application support with WordPress, which is not possible with Document360.
+- More supported platforms: You have web-based, android-app-based, and iOS-based application support with WordPress, which is not possible with Document360.

 - Better Integrations: You will have all the possible integrations with Document360 as WordPress, but the latter offers ALL-INKL.COM, AccuWeb Hosting, and other 1000+ integrations.

 - Cost-Effective: SaaS software is a little expensive for small and medium businesses.
-WordPress is free to use, and premium starts with as little as $4 a month, while Document360 starts with $99 a month.
+WordPress is free to use, and premium starts at as little as $4 a month, while Document360 starts at $99 a month.

 - Ready-made themes: WordPress makes it easy to customize sites for business branding.
 While Document360 has this option, there’s a lot you need to do by yourself.
-With WordPress, you get access to knowledge base WordPress themes like GeneratePress and Divi.
+With WordPress, you can access knowledge base WordPress themes like GeneratePress and Divi.

-You have Document360 designed for SaaS and enterprise software projects that emphasize creating a knowledge base as a part of customer and employees’ self-service.
-With Document360, you can create and manage multiple document versions and leverage markdown editor & advanced analytics.
+You have Document360 designed for SaaS and enterprise software projects that emphasize creating a knowledge base for customer and employee self-service.
+With Document360, you can create and manage multiple document versions and leverage the markdown editor & advanced analytics.

 Benefits of using Document360 as a knowledge base over WordPress